 Finally

-In conclusion, every successful business has its own success story, which can be spontaneous from the outside.
+Every successful business has its own success story, which can be spontaneous from the outside.
 Still, it does not necessarily display the qualities and sacrifices made by the owner.

 Behind each success story lie an astounding number of soft skills honed until they became second nature.
-To shape your business story and forge ahead towards sustainable growth, you’ll be grateful to learn and cultivate as many soft skills as possible.
+To shape your business story and forge ahead toward sustainable growth, you’ll be grateful to learn and cultivate as many soft skills as possible.